 Nowadays data come in different forms.
 Many of the analytical solutions were not possible in the past due to the cost of implementation and lack of professionals.
 With this, we are capable of performing complex algorithms on machine data within a time interval.
 These have many real-time use cases such as fraud-detection, targeting audience on a global platform, web advertising, etc.

-Organizations which make use of its components to achieve the following:
+Organizations that make use of its components to achieve the following:

-- Predict future trends and behavior patterns of customers
+- Predict future trends and behaviour patterns of customers

 - Analyze, understand and present data in useful ways